 How to request a traffic or pedestrian signal

-Anyone can request a signal by calling 3-1-1 or by clicking on the 3-1-1 icon in the upper right-hand corner of this page.
+Anyone can request a signal by calling 3-1-1 or using the online system.

 To be eligible, each request must: